edenhill/mklove/README.md

    Why?
 Because it's hard to debug and it's trivial to write proper targets manually. (mklove provides optional standard targets for common operations).
  * The generated makefiles (et.al) from autoconf are usually larger than the sum of all source code for smaller projects.
-This is ridicolous.
+This is ridiculous.
  * autoconf is declarative, mklove is imperative, this allows fine grained and natural control flow that follows your line of thought.
  * I dont want to spend my time watching configure test for things that